Ryukotsuki/Frame-Extractor/README.md

 ## 🚀 **Getting Started with Frame Extractor**

 ### ⬇️ **Download**
-- Get the latest release from the [Releases page](https://github.com/Ryukotsuki/Frame-Extractor/releases).
+- Get the latest release from the [Releases page](https://github.com/Ryukotsuki/Frame-Extractor/releases)
-  (Standalone `.exe` coming soon)

 ## 💖 **Support and Contributions**
 If you enjoy **Frame Extractor** and want to support its development, consider donating.